top of page

 Pronouns: she/her/hers

-I am a Licensed Marriage and Family Therapist in California, #133468 and Idaho #9371.
-I earned my M.A. in clinical psychology with an MFT emphasis at Pepperdine University.
+I earned my M.A. in clinical psychology with an MFT emphasis at Pepperdine University, where I now serve as an Adjunct Professor in the clinical psychology graduate program.
 Building on my past work as an educator, I began my journey as a therapist working with children and adolescents at a school-based site, and with individuals, families, and couples at a community mental health agency.
 In addition to my clinical experience, I have specialized training in Gottman Method Couples Therapy, ACT (Acceptance and Commitment Therapy), and EMDR (Eye Movement Desensitization and Reprocessing).

-In my free time, I enjoy playing the piano and the banjo, reading, games and puzzles, volunteering in my community, specifically in work centered on diversity, equity, and inclusion and on the needs of children, maintaining a daily yoga and meditation practice, and spending time with my partner, our kids, and our three sincerely awesome dogs.
+In my free time, I enjoy playing the piano and the banjo, reading, games, and puzzles.
+I also spend time volunteering in my community, specifically on work centered on diversity, equity, and inclusion and on the needs of children.
+I maintain a daily yoga and meditation practice, and spend time with my partner, our kids, and our three sincerely awesome dogs.

 Excerpts from "How to Spot the Signs of a Narcissist. . . ":